 {{patient_practice_name}}

-You could adapt this wording for any condition (flu jab, asthma review, blood test, etc.) just by swapping “appointment” for the specific service.
+You could adapt this wording for any condition (flu jab, asthma review, blood test, etc.) just by swapping “Indicator Name” for the specific service.

 Example: Questionnaire message